AbhirajPatel/mygate/README.md

 In order to run the Integration test make sure that app is running locally with port 8080, this will hit to localhost:8080. host value and post url can be changed.

+# Apis
+   considering that it is running locally in port 8080
+   1. http://localhost:8080/mygate/appicant/{name} -- GET -- get the MobileFood data with applicant name.
+   2. http://localhost:8080/mygate/street/{name} -- GET -- get the MobileFood data with street name.
+   3. http://localhost:8080/mygate/expired    -- GET -- get all Mobillefood data whose certificate is expired.
+   4. http://localhost:8080/mygate/delete/{id} -- DELETE -- delete the specific row with given id if present;
+   5. http://localhost:8080/mygate/addDate -- POST -- add the list of MobileFood data (value can be provided as body);
+   6. http://localhost:8080/mygate/truck -- GET -- get the truck for given list of location in body.

+ Details of using this api can be referenced from the code.

 # Given one or multiple locations, predict which truck will be the best one to assign the job.
    Assumptions :
         I will look for the latitude and longitude within range of +100 and -100.